-In July 1995, the Town of Davidson and Mayor Russell Knox formed an Affordable Housing Committee.
+In July 1995, the Town of Davidson and Mayor Russell Knox formed an Affordable Housing Task Force with Randy Kincaid, L. Bryant Parker, Mike Mittleman, Guydel Connor, Charlie Raynal, and Margo Williams as members.
 This committee was an outgrowth of the year-long Land Plan study which revealed that Davidson’s traditional mix of housing was threatened by rapid development and sky-rocketing land value in the region.

 For the first two years and four months of its life, DHC operated solely as a volunteer board.
 During this time the Board purchased, renovated, and placed families in four single-family homes, established a Land Trust modeled after similar successful programs, and secured federal funding to build affordable rental units, which became the award-wining Bungalows.
 The first Director began work on October 4, 1999.